ccontrols/component-controls/ui/components/README.md

 ## <ins>Table</ins>

+Table component.
+Uses [react-table](https://github.com/tannerlinsley/react-table) to display the data.
+Can be grouped, filtered, sorted.
+Themed with theme-ui for consistency.

 _Table [source code](https:/github.com/ccontrols/component-controls/blob/master/ui/components/src/Table/Table.tsx)_

 **Properties:**

 -   **columns** : _Column&lt;{}>\[]_

+    the colmns object as an array.
 -   **data**? : _any\[]_

+    array of data rows.
 -   **header**? : _boolean_

+    show or hide the header element.
 -   **sorting**? : _boolean_

+    enable.disable sorting.
 -   **filtering**? : _boolean_

+    enable/disable filtering.
 -   **itemsLabel**? : _string_

+    string label for 'items' - used in the filter placeholder and grouping header.
 -   **groupBy**? : _string\[]_

+    field to be grouped by.
 -   **hiddenColumns**? : _string\[]_

+    list of columns to hide.
 -   **expanded**? : _{ \[key: string]: boolean; }_

+    object listing the initially expanded rows.

 ## <ins>Tab</ins>